 The town also offers a relaxing beach vibe, with plenty of delicious restaurants, bars and public beaches to lounge on.

-Like we mentioned above, Manuel Antonio National Park is a great place to admire biodiversity, wildlife and swim at stunning beaches.
+Manuel Antonio National Park is a great place to admire biodiversity and wildlife and swim at stunning beaches.

 Entrance costs just $18, so it shouldn’t be the price of the entrance ticket that holds you back from visiting this stunning park.

-TIP: Also check out our guides about Corcovado and Tortuguero, so that you can make sure you find enough time for the parks that interest you most.
+Top tip: Also check out our guides about Corcovado and Tortuguero national parks so that you can make sure you find enough time for the parks that interest you most.

 When choosing where to stay in Manuel Antonio, you only have a few areas to choose from – Quepos and Manuel Antonio.